yochaigal/cairn/resources/frequently-asked-questions.md

 <a href='#/' id='expAll' class='exp'>Click Here To Expand/Collapse All Examples</a>{: .btn }

-## What impact does a PC's "background" have?
+## What impact does a PC's background have?
 A character's relevant background, history, and experiences may provide a potential benefit (or disadvantage) to certain situations.
 Similarly, previous events in the game may influence the impact of their actions, including negating the need for a **save** in some circumstances!

 <details markdown="block">